Police – FAQ

 No. The OPCC reviews all complaints to determine whether they meet the threshold of admissibility.
 In order for a complaint to be admissible, the complaint must:

-- Contain an allegation of conduct, that, if substantiated, would constitute misconduct as defined by the Police Act;
+• Contain an allegation of conduct, that, if substantiated, would constitute misconduct as defined by the Police Act.

-- Not be frivolous or vexatious.
+• Not be frivolous or vexatious.

-Once the OPCC determines that a complaint is admissible, the Chief Constable of the department is responsible for notifying the police officer that a complaint has been made and specific the nature of the complaint and the name of the complainant.
+Once the OPCC determines that a complaint is admissible, the Chief Constable of the department is responsible for notifying the police officer that a complaint has been made and specify the nature of the complaint and the name of the complainant.

 This is a process that Complainants and Respondent Officers can engage in to resolve the complaint made.
 This involves coming to a meaningful resolution of the concerns brought forward by the Complainant and input from both parties.
 Complaint Resolution is not about who is right or wrong but about coming to an understanding of each other’s perspectives.
 Complaints resolved through Complaint Resolution will not show up on a member’s Service Record of Discipline.